 Explore historical and spiritual sites beyond Thessaloniki's immediate vicinity.

 A UNESCO World Heritage Site located near Kavala, about 2 hours east of Thessaloniki.
 It is an ancient city founded by Philip II.
-It became an important Roman colony and the place where St. Paul first preached in Europe.
+It became an important Roman colony and the place where St. Paul first preached across Europe.

 Autonomous monastic state.
 Restricted entry for male Orthodox pilgrims.
 Boat tours offer distant views.